erdosblanka28/Music-genre-classification/README.md

 <br>

 ## Project Description
 This project aims to develop a machine learning model capable of classifying audio tracks into distinct musical genres using the GTZAN dataset.
-We will use Digital Signal Processing to extract MFCC features from audio files and implement a K-Nearest Neighbors (KNN) algorithm to classify songs into 10 different categories.
+We will use Digital Signal Processing to extract MFCC features from audio files and implement and compare several machine learning algorithms inclusing K-Nearest Neighbors (KNN), Support Vector Machine, Random Forrest and MLP Neural Network to classify songs into 10 different categories.
 The goal is to evaluate the model's accuracy in identifying musical patterns across genres like Rock, Jazz, Classical, etc.
 <br>
 <br>
 ## Feature extraction